MogilenkoLabVUMC/RNAseq_pipelineDock_MECR_KayLee/README.md

 After that I perform all my processing from the Docker container shell.
 Oftentimes, I start the tools and leave them work under the Docker environment.

-## 3. Building reference genome index
+## 3. Build the reference genome index

 Build index with sjdbOverhang 100, which performs well for reads of various length